TakayasuNasu/slides-binary-algorithm/slides.md

 - If there are two wine bottles, you need one slave and you can find one the slave is gonna die or not.
 - If there are three wine, you need two slaves.
 - The first slave will drink 1, the second slave will drink 2, and if they both don't die, you'll know it's 3.
+- If there are four wine, you need two slaves.
+- If there are five wine, you need three slaves.

 ---
 layout: section-2
 ---

-- If there are four wine, you need two slaves.
-- If there are five wine, you need three slaves.

-##### For example, let's say there are x slaves and y bottles of wine to check.
+##### For example, let's say there are 'x' slaves and 'y' bottles of wine to check.

 ```
 y = 2^x